By Paul Guilfoyle

 Golf can certainly be infuriating at times.

-Most golfers know this.
+Most golfers have experienced something like this.

 Then the card comes out.

-People watching.
+People are watching.

 A score suddenly starts to matter.

-And something magic happens, somehow the game changes.
+Somehow the game changes.

-We see it all the time.
+We see this all the time.

 People standing on the range hitting one great shot after another.
-Balanced finish.
-Good strike.
-Swing looking perfectly athletic and natural.

 Then they get on the course and start:

-And usually the harder we try to play well… the harder it becomes to swing freely.
+And usually the harder we try to play well, the harder it becomes to swing freely.

 It seems to me golf is the only game where it seems possible to try too hard.